 The Scotchman Peaks Wilderness Act would do the following:

-- Designate approximately 13,900 acres of wilderness in Bonner County, Idaho, creating North Idaho’s first protected wilderness area.
+- Designate approximately 13,900 acres of wilderness in Bonner County, Idaho, creating North Idaho’s only protected wilderness area.

 - Leave the management of fish and wildlife within the area in the hands of the Idaho Department of Fish and Game.